miketoth/toth-games/content/posts/generating-cards.md

 2. Enable link sharing so that anyone can view the file.
 Copy the id (shown below).
 ![sharing your file](../images/generating-cards/sharing.png)
 3. Modify `cardgen.rb` to set the `uploadTarget` for your deck to the copied id.
 In this case, the `uploadTarget` for the `warrior` deck is `1hk8tZMXoBXB9Vdh0koP74iM-UhMBe1sT` (you will need to replace this value in order to upload your own deck).
-4. Optional: change your deck and run `bundle exec rake generate -- -o upload` to see the new deck uploaded!
+4. Change your deck and run `bundle exec rake generate -- -o upload` to see the new deck uploaded!
+Note that you may get an error message like `Google::Apis::ClientError: accessNotConfigured: Access Not Configured.
+Drive API has not been used in project ...`.
+If you do, follow the provided link to enable the Drive API.

 ### Import decks to Tabletop Simulator